cerbero90/laravel-enum/README.md

 }
 ```

-we can assign a bitwise value or an array of bitwise values/cases to the `permissions` property and receive back a cases collection:
+we can assign a bitwise value or an array of bitwise values/cases to the `permissions` property and receive a cases collection in return:

 ```php
 $user->permissions = 3;